Evangelical Association of Reformed and Congregational Christian Churches

-The Evangelical Association of Reformed and Congregational Christian Churches is an evangelical protestant denomination in the United States.
+The Evangelical Association of Reformed and Congregational Christian Churches (EA or EARCCC) is an evangelical protestant denomination in the United States.
 It began as a fellowship of churches disaffected from the United Church of Christ due to that denomination's liberal theology.
 Churches of the Evangelical Association are free to hold dual affiliation with another denomination (mostly the UCC), as local churches observe congregational polity.

 The association's name refers to those denominations that once merged to form the UCC: the Evangelical and Reformed and the Congregational Christian Churches.

 History

 First Protestant Church in New Braunfels, Texas.

 The EA began in 1998 from meetings between the clergy of First Protestant Church in New Braunfels, Texas and St. John's Evangelical Protestant Church in Cullman, Alabama, two large UCC congregations of Evangelical and Reformed (German Protestant) heritage.
 A core group resulting from interested churches of like mind brought about this initiative to provide a more orthodox alternative fellowship to the UCC in particular matters such as ministerial placement and foreign missions work.
 Many of the founding churches had been active in the Biblical Witness Fellowship organization, a renewal group similar to others in connectional denominations such as the United Methodist Church and the Presbyterian Church (USA).

 The incident that caused many of the EA's current congregations to depart the UCC was that denomination's action at its 2005 General Synod to permit same-sex marriages.
 Some congregations that had been considering disaffiliation expedited the process in order to disassociate from national entities as quickly as possible.
 Nearly 300 churches withdrew from the UCC over a four-year period following the General Synod's measure.

 The denomination is growing steadily.
 In 2008 they listed 48 churches, 105 by September 2017, and 260 by April 2024.
 Pennsylvania and North Carolina have the greatest concentration of churches.
 Most churches are in the Midwest, South and Northeast, although there are West Coast churches in San Francisco and Los Angeles.
 The congregations in the EA represent the historical predecessors of the UCC.